bayerf42/Lox68k/doc/porting.md

   * Porting to 68020-based boards should be no problem, just set the processor option in *IDE68K* accordingly.
 No assumptions about exception stack format or privileged SR access are made.
 Also no extra information is stored in the upper 8 bits of pointers.
+    * If you have a 68881/2 FPU, you can make use of it by defining the `Real` data type in `common.h` to your preferred precision and changing `ffp_glue.asm` to use the appropriate FPU instructions.